-Closing Thoughts: Selling a Fire Damaged House in Nebraska
+Closing Thoughts: Selling a Fire Damaged House Nebraska

-Only you can decide how to go about finding a home buyer for your fire damaged house in Nebraska.
+Only you can decide how to go about finding a home buyer for your Nebraska fire damaged house.

 If you have the time and money, repairing and restoring your house first before putting it up for sale will get you the best price possible.